home-assistant/home-assistant.io/source/_docs/locked_out.md

 #### To reset a user's password, via console

+Use this procedure only if the following conditions are met:

+- You know the username.
-Use this procedure if you know the username, and you can access the [Home Assistant console](/hassio/commandline/) on the device itself (not the SSH terminal from the add-ons).
+- You can access the [Home Assistant console](/hassio/commandline/) **on the device itself** (not via the SSH terminal from the add-ons).

 1. Connect a keyboard and monitor to your device and access the terminal:
    - If you are using a Home Assistant Yellow, refer to the following procedure: